sales are an art form

 Long before Brackneys Estate Sales, Bob Brackney was a buyer and a seller.
 He planned his days around ads in the newspaper for yard, garage, moving or estate sales.
 A very hard worker, he had an eye for what would sell.
 After we married in 1985, we graduated into the estate sales market.
 Until 2007 we owned/operated RGB Liquidators, subsequently selling that business to move out of state.
-Our daughter married and was staying in California, so we decided to stay put.
-A year later, in 2008, we started Extraordinary Estate Services.
-Integrity driven is a choice that over flows into a lifestyle.
+Our daughter became engaged and was staying in California, so we decided to stay put.
+A year later, in 2008, we started Extraordinary Estate Services which we operated until moving to Arizona.

 After working with an REO company that wasn’t

 so integrity driven we expanded our services

-For convenience, we offered vehicle liquidation, fair market value appraisals, hoarder cleanup as well as cleaning and buyout services.
-It wasn’t unusual to hold 2-4 sales a month.
+With Extraordinary Estate, for convenience, we offered vehicle liquidation, fair market value appraisals, hoarder cleanup as well as cleaning and buyout services.
+It wasn’t unusual to hold 3-4 sales a month.
 Having multiple streams of people referring us for sales; families, attorneys, fiduciaries and realtors.
 We were busier than a one armed paper hanger.
-We were a service company and the needs of the people mentioned above used us for various clients needs.
+We were a full service company and the needs of the people mentioned above used us for various clients needs.

 Bob Brackney started small and he learned quickly

 His sales skills started early in life.
-As a result, he has been a student of this industry ever since.
+Because of that, he has been a student of this industry ever since.
 Estate liquidation is second nature to him, like a well oiled machine.
 After recently relocating from the San Diego area to Glendale, AZ, we are now offering services to the greater Phoenix area.
 Read more about Bobby on Our Story page.